Air traffic across Germany disrupted due to walkouts | Business

 Air traffic across Germany disrupted due to walkouts

-Numerous flights were canceled at Frankfurt Airport due to the strike organized by trade union ver.di, German news agency dpa reported.
-Other airports including Berlin, Duesseldorf and Hannover canceled dozens of flights on Monday due to one-day strikes there.The walkouts are part of a wage dispute between ver.di and the Federal Association of Aviation Security Companies.
+Numerous flights were cancelled at Frankfurt Airport due to the strike organised by trade union ver.di, German news agency dpa reported.
+Other airports including Berlin, Duesseldorf and Hannover cancelled dozens of flights on Monday due to one-day strikes there.The walkouts are part of a wage dispute between ver.di and the Federal Association of Aviation Security Companies.

 - Country: